-Throughout the early 2000s, Debra Kaysen had also been pushing the boundaries of what it means to bring evidence-based mental health treatments to "everyone, everywhere."
+Throughout the early 2000s, Debra Kaysen had also been pushing the boundaries of what it meant to bring evidence-based mental health treatments to "everyone, everywhere."
 In 2010, while working as an associate professor of clinical psychology at the University of Washington, Deb received a cold call from a group at Johns Hopkins University.
-They wondered if Deb would be willing to travel to Northern Iraq to adapt CBT to be delivered by community health-care workers helping torture survivors.
-As she was already passionate about getting care to individuals where there is no mental health care, Deb jumped at the chance.
+They wondered if Deb would be willing to travel to Northern Irag to adapt CBT to be delivered by community health-care workers helping torture survivors.
+Deb, who was already passionate about getting mental health treatment to individuals in areas that lack this type of care, jumped at the chance.
 This work fueled her passion for expanding access to effective care globally to underserved communities.
-By 2011, Deb was also doing research to examine strategies for training community health workers to provide CBT to female sexualviolence survivors in the Democratic Republic of Congo.
+By 2011, Deb was also doing research to examine strategies for training community health workers in providing CBT to female sexual-violence survivors in the Democratic Republic of Congo.
 Additionally, she had started work with rural Native American women to expand access within their community.
 On a Tuesday in 2011, she received yet another call.
-Luana was designing a research study to examine the best strategies to train community clinicians in CBT and needed advice from an expert on clinical training and supervision.
+Luana was designing a research study to examine the best strategies for training community clinicians in CBT and needed advice from an expert on clinical training and supervision.
 Although Deb didn't recognize the number, she picked up the phone (times were different back then) and was so excited by Luana's project that she agreed to serve as an advisor for the study.
 That first phone call sparked the beginning of a long friendship between Deb and Luana, fueled by their mutual commitment to answering the question, "How can we bring CBT to as many people as possible?"
 Deb is currently a professor at Stanford University and provided expert consultation on the development of the TEB skills.

-In 2014, Luana founded a research center at Massachusetts General Hospital called the Community Psychiatry Program for Research in Implementation and Dissemination of Evidence-Based Treatments.
+In 2014, Luana founded a research center at Massachusetts General Hospital called the Community Psychiatry Program for Research in Implementation and Dissemination of Evidence-Based Treatments (Community Psychiatry PRIDE).
 The mission of the center is to promote research aimed at increasing access to CBT and other evidence-based mental health treatments for low-income and ethnic-minority individuals.

 In the fall of 2016, Soo Jeong Youn completed her PhD in clinical psychology and applied for a postdoctoral fellowship to work with Luana at Massachusetts General Hospital.
-Within minutes of meeting Luana, Soo recognized their shared interest and attraction to "how" questions: "How does CBT work?"
-"How can we best train and coach individuals to learn evidence-based mental health treatments as quickly and as effectively as possible?"
+Within minutes of meeting Luana, Soo recognized their shared interest in and attraction to "how" questions: "How does CBT work?"
+"How can we best train and coach individuals to learn evidencebased mental health treatments as quickly and as effectively as possible?"
 "How can we use data to make these treatments stick?"
 The alignment of their mission and goals seemed too good to be true.
-Ultimately a new "how" solidified the partnership between Luana and Soo: "How can we empower people with CBT skills to change their lives?"
-Soo completed her postdoctoral fellowship at the Community Psychiatry Program for Research in Implementation and Dissemination of Evidence-Based Treatments in 2019 and stayed on staff as a clinical psychologist.
+Ultimately, a new "how" question solidified the partnership between Luana and Soo: "How can we empower people with CBT skills to change their lives?"
+Soo completed her postdoctoral fellowship at Community Psychiatry PRIDE in 2019 and stayed on staff as a clinical psychologist.
 The project to develop the TEB skills is the latest initiative in Soo and Luana's shared quest to disseminate CBT.